microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 **External Data Service**

-Many services that would hold the "source of truth" data offer explicit commit style interfaces (e.g. vi REST call or similar) which are not well suited to rapid updates.
+Many services that would hold the "source of truth" data offer explicit commit style interfaces (e.g. via REST call or similar) which are not well suited to rapid updates.
 However, they often expose third-party integration via REST APIS for querying and manipulating data, as well as webhooks for watching updates to the data.

 This repo contains a service that mocks the external "source of truth" data server.
 This mock service offers a REST API collection and webhook interfaces in `./src/mock-external-data-service`.
 The API requests served by this "external" service are the following:

-1. POST `/register-for-webhook`: Register's the sender's URL to receive notifications when the external task-list data changes.
+1. POST `/register-for-webhook?externalTaskListId=XXX`.
+Required body parameters: `url` (string).
+Registers the sender's URL to receive notifications when the external task-list data changes.
 Currently, the Customer Service registers its `/external-data-webhook` endpoint here to be called when data changes.
-2. GET `/fetch-tasks`: Fetches the task list from the external data store.
+2. GET `/fetch-tasks/:externalTaskListId`: Fetches the task list from the external data store.
 Called by the Fluid client.
-3. POST `/set-tasks`: Updates external data store with new tasks list (complete override).
-Called by the Fluid client.
+3. POST `/set-tasks/:externalTaskListId`: Updates external data store with new tasks list (complete override).
-4. POST `/debug-reset-task-list`: Resets the external data to its original contents.
 Called by the Fluid client.

 Find the details of the API in the [External Data Service README](./src/mock-external-data-service/README.md)